Hexagon/webdiff/README.md

      - `--user-agent` Use a specific user agent string, one of `chrome`, `firefox`, `webdiff` or `none`. (default: `webdiff`)
      - `--ignore-robots` Ignore directives of `robots.txt` even if found on server.

+  Webdiff will by default store `report.json` in the current directory, and a compressed version of each downloaded asset in `assets/<hash>`.

 ## Example

 ```bash